omercanpolat/omercanpolat/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/omer-canpolat-mba-0131ab252/](https://www.linkedin.com/in/omer-canpolat-mba-0131ab252/)

 - A fullstack news website with PayTR payment integration I created and deploy on MS Azure , you can check it out here https://startupteknoloji.com/
-- A fullstack website with Django and React integration I worked on , you can check it out here https://startupteknoloji.com/
+- A fullstack website project with Django and React integration I worked on, you can check it out here https://www.pergolapro.us/
--

 - ⚡ Fun fact **I am an Aikido Senpai, a DIY Car Mechanic, a cyclist, a nature photographer and a jet fighter pilot etc. Maybe the most interesting man in the world. :)**